seung-lab/RealNeuralNetworks.jl/README.md

 # Credit
 The skeletonization was originally implemented in Matlab by Alexander Bae using TEASAR algorithm, which was translated to Julia by Nicholas Turner.

+This package is developed at Princeton University and Flatiron Institute.

 # Reference
 We have a [publication](https://www.frontiersin.org/articles/10.3389/fninf.2022.828169/full) for this repo:
 ```bibtex